Depression After Bariatric Surgery

-In this article, we will be discussing the seriousness of this condition that can follow bariatric surgery, and what can be done to help those who are affected by it.
+In this article, we discuss the seriousness of this mental health condition that can follow bariatric surgery and what can be done to help those who are affected by it.

-Depression can be a common gastric bypass complication, as well as a complication of all weight loss procedures.
+Depression can be a gastric bypass complication, as well as a complication of all metabolic and bariatric procedures.

-We talk about the most common reasons that individuals find themselves diagnosed with depression after bariatric surgery below.
+We talk about the most common reasons that individuals find themselves battling mental health conditions after bariatric surgery below.

 Food Can't Be Used as a Coping Mechanism